-The court went on to cite ITC 1185 in which Miller J stated the following:
+The court went on to cite ITC 1185 in which Miller J stated the following:8

 "It is no difficult matter to say that an important factor is: what was the taxpayer's intention when he bought the property?
 It is often very difficult, however, to discover what his true intention was.
-It is necessary to bear in mind in that regard that the ipse dixit as to his intent and purpose should not lightly be regarded as decisive.
-It is the function of the court to determine on an objective review of all the relevant facts and circumstances, what the motive, purpose and intention of the taxpayer were . . .
+It is necessary to bear in mind in that regard that the ipse dixit9 as to his intent and purpose should not lightly be regarded as decisive.
+It is the function of the court to determine on an objective review of all the relevant facts and circumstances, what the motive, purpose and intention of the taxpayer were ...
 This is not to say that the court will give little or no weight to what the taxpayer says his intention was, as is sometimes contended in argument on behalf of the Secretary in cases of this nature.
-The taxpayer's evidence under oath and that of his witnesses, must necessarily be given full consideration and the credibility of the witnesses must be assessed as in any other case which comes before the court.
-But direct evidence of intent and purpose must be weighed and tested against the probabilities and the inferences normally to be drawn from the established facts."
+The taxpayer's evidence under oath and that of his witnesses, must necessarily be given full consideration and the credibility of the witnesses must www.merriam-webster.com/dictionary/agriculture [Accessed 22 September 2014].

-&lt;sup>4 2002 (6) SA 621 (SCA), 65 SATC 6 at 9/10.
+5 2002 (6) SA 621 (SCA), 65 SATC 6 at 9/10.

-&lt;sup>5 (1980) 42 SATC 288 (Z).
+^{(1980) 42} SATC 288 (Z).

-&lt;sup>6 Above at 65 SATC 13.
+7 Above at 65 SATC 13.

-&lt;sup>7 (1972) 35 SATC 122 (N) at 123/4.
+^{8 (1972) 35} SATC 122 (N) at 123/4.

-According to the Glossary of foreign terms by J Silke and Justice MM Corbett which forms part of the South African Tax Cases Reports published by LexisNexis, Durban, the expression "ipse dixit" means "He himself said it; a bare assertion or statement without proof, resting on the authority of the person who made the assertion or statement".
+According to the Glossary of foreign terms by J Silke and Justice MM Corbett which forms part of the South African Tax Cases Reports published online by LexisNexis, the expression "ipse dixit" means "He himself said it; a bare assertion or statement without proof, resting on the authority of the person who made the assertion or statement".